 How It Works

 Complete our request form below (fee: $120 CAD)

-We generate and send you a W-7 ITIN application and valid 1040-NR tax return pre-filled with your information
+We generate and send you a W-7 ITIN application and 1040-NR tax return pre-filled with your information

 You sign and mail the package to the IRS, along with identification documents.